simesy/starshot-dev/README.md

 ddev drush uli
 ```

-## App
+## Svelte app

+This is the app the runs when you visit `/admin/modules/browse`.
+If you modify
-Remember to commit the results of the build.
+the app and rebuild it, remember to commit the compiled results of the build.

 ```
 ddev yarn --cwd ./web/modules/contrib/project_browser/sveltejs install